All comparisonsTask Managers

 TickTick

-Habitica fails first because rPG mechanics and character progression layers introduce extra interaction steps.
+Habitica fails first because it breaks when RPG mechanics and character progression layers introduce extra interaction steps.

 Verdict